Dual fuel energy tariffs: What are they, and why should you get one?

 A dual fuel plan or tariff is one where you get both your gas and electricity from the same supplier.
 There are 3 main reasons why choosing a dual fuel tariff is a good idea:

-- The best dual fuel deals can mean you get cheaper energy.
-Many suppliers offer discounts if you’re buying both fuels from them, which works out cheaper for you!
+- The best dual fuel deals can mean you can save money.
+Many suppliers offer discounts if you’re buying both fuels from them.

 - It’s more convenient getting bills from 1 company.
 Some suppliers even offer a combined bill, making life even simpler